Harmandeep01/ToDoList/README.md

    - When the page reloads, tasks are loaded from localStorage.

 ## Demo
-A live demo of the application can be hosted on platforms like GitHub Pages or Netlify.
+A live demo of the application can be viewed on [vercel](https://to-do-list-wheat-alpha-12.vercel.app/) .

 ## Future Enhancements
 - Add due dates for tasks.